thejackshelton/ui-compiler-idea/README.md

 </p>;
 ```

-The original `const labels = select.selectedLabels;` declaration is left in place.
+The original `const labels = select.getSelectedLabels;` declaration is left in place.
 It will be dead code after the transform, but that is acceptable — tree-shaking or minification removes it in production.

 ### Destructuring